QkThings/qkprogram/README.md

 	make TARGET=<targetname>

 See _build/target_ folder to get the available targets.
+You can also save the default target so you don't need to specify it later.

+	make savetarget <targetname>
+	make

 * Compiling the library with a test file that provides the main() function: